Reishimanfr/The-World-Machine-Bot/README.md

 #
 > [!CAUTION]
-> This repo is still work in progress, some stuff may be outdated (don't hesitate to ask me about it!)<br>
+> This repo is still a work in progress, some stuff may be outdated (don't hesitate to ask me about it!)<br>

 ## ℹ️ General info

-The world machine (or TWM for short) is a open source discord bot written in typescript using the [discord.js](https://discord.js.org/) library.<br>
+The world machine (or TWM for short) is an open-source discord bot written in typescript using the [discord.js](https://discord.js.org/) library.<br>
-My motivation behind it was that all the other music bots I used didn't really suit me, so I decided to write my own!
+My motivation was that all the other music bots I used didn't suit me, so I wrote my own!

 ## ⭐ Features
 - 🎵 [A very advanced music player]('fixme')